midbel/packit/README.md

 ## Next steps

-* ignore file
-* pattern in path for file section
 * include files from directory specify in path section
 * automatic dependencies resolution by inspecting ELF binaries
 * automatically stripping the binary